nearground/nearground.github.io/_posts/2025-08-01-understanding-convchain.md

   Random random = new Random(); //the magical hat where we draw numbers from
 ```

+This is the beginning of the main function.
+We have a boolean 2D array called `sample`, the size `N` of the patterns that we will extract from the input image, the `temperature` parameter that affects how frequently a given pixel flips between 0 and 1, the `size` of our output image, and the number of `iterations` the algorithm will run for.
+Internally, it uses an array named `field` that will become the final output, and `weights`, where we will count the amount of times each pattern appears in our input and thus its probability distribution.
+It then will return a 2D array (`bool[,]`).

 ### T is for Temperature

 Temperature is a variable that we can tweak so that we can directly adjust the probability of a pixel being replaced by a new value.
 It changes the probability distribution of the state S to `p(S) ~ exp(-E(S)/T)`

 ### Why 1 << (N \* N)?

-The expression means "bitwise shift the number 1 to the left N\*N times".
+The expression means "bitwise shift left the number 1 to the left N\*N times".
 Bitwise shifting left means converting the number to binary, adding zeroes to the right of it and computing the end result.
 1, in binary, is 2 to the power of zero, (_rock fact: that's why programmers count from zero_) and each zero you tack on to the right adds a power to that 2.
 So, the code reads "weights is an array of size 2^n\*n" in common parlance, but really we're working with bits here:

 Consider an n-sized binary array.
 It has n\*n elements, each 0 or 1.
 All the combinations possible for the array can fit a binary number with n\*n zeros to the right of it, e.g. b10000 for n = 2, or 2^(2\*2)=16 in decimal, thus 1 << N\*N.